epicdragon44/fatseadragon/README.md

 ### How to use:

-FatSeaDragon requires four parameters (all strings) as props:
+FatSeaDragon requires four parameters as props:
-- prefixUrl, specifying a folder which contains all the deep zoom image slices
+- prefixUrl, a string specifying a folder which contains all the deep zoom image slices
-- tileSources, a direct Url to the dzi or json file that contains metadata about how to read the deep zoom image
+- tileSources, a string specifying a direct Url to the dzi or json file that contains metadata about how to read the deep zoom image
-- height: how tall to render the viewer (it takes units such as vh)
+- height: how tall to render the viewer (it takes units such as vh), as a string
-- width: how wide to render the viewer (it takes units such as vw)
+- width: how wide to render the viewer (it takes units such as vw), as a string
+- showNavigator: a boolean that indicates whether to show a small navigator

 ```